Mongoose2k3/Boycott/README.md

 # Summary
 ##  Stage 1 - Boycott - putting public pressure
 1. Call, email the companies you boycott and tell them why
-2.  tweet what you are boycotting and why
+2. Tweet what you are boycotting and why

 ##  Stage 2 - Divestment
 3. Put pressure on the funds/banks who manages our money to divest from ProIsrael companies
-1. tweet which you recommend
+1. Tweet which banks and funds management you recommend

 ## Stage 3 - Getting The Goverment to Change its Foreign Policy
 1. Need to implement Stage 1 and 3 first